-Improvements and minor modifications to nonconforming site and building elements that pre-date this ordinance may be brought into gradual compliance with landscaping, paving, transparency, and building material requirements under the Administrative Review process or by the Planning Commission during the Site Plan Review or Special Land Use processes without requiring full compliance with the provisions of this ordinance subject to the following:
+Improvements and minor modifications to nonconforming sites and building elements that predate this ordinance may be brought into gradual compliance with landscaping, paving, transparency, and building material requirements under the Administrative Review process or by the Planning Commission during the Site Plan Review or Special Land Use processes without requiring full compliance with the provisions of this ordinance subject to the following:

 - A. Efforts must be made to meet the intent of the ordinance's provisions and goals of the Master Plan while balancing considerations such as topography, natural features, or other site constraints. - B. Site element and/or building element improvements shall be comparable to the scale and the construction cost of the building improvement. - C. Site and building elements shall be brought into full compliance with this ordinance as follows: - 1.
 Building Exteriors.
 Where improvements or modifications to the exterior of the building elements exceed more than 50 percent of the exterior wall area, building elements shall be brought into full compliance with this ordinance.
 Improvements or modifications involving less than 50 percent of the exterior wall area, are not required to meet the full façade variation, transparency, and building material requirements of the zone district. - 2.
 Parking and Landscaping.
-Where a parking or landscape area is expanded or reconstructed (existing pavement and/or landscape materials and ground cover removed and replaced) by 25 percent or more of the original nonconforming area parking and landscaping shall be brought into full compliance with the requirements of this ordinance.
+Where a parking or landscape area is expanded or reconstructed (existing pavement and/or landscape materials and ground cover removed and replaced) by 25 percent or more of the original nonconforming area parking and landscaping shall be brought into full compliance with the requirements of this ordinance. - 3.
+Fencing.
+When a non-conforming fence is in poor condition, the fence shall be fully replaced. - 4.
+Lighting.
+Where the size of the nonconforming site covered by existing lighting is expanded by an area that is 50 percent or more of the original nonconforming area; and/or 70 percent or more of the existing light poles and/or fixtures are replaced by new poles, bases, or fixtures lighting shall be brought into full compliance with requirements of this ordinance.

-- 3. Lighting.
-Where the size of the nonconforming site covered by existing lighting is expanded by an area that is 50 percent or more of the original nonconforming area; and/or 70 percent or more of the existing light poles and/or fixtures are replaced by new poles, bases, or fixtures lighting shall be brought into full compliance with requirements of this ordinance. - 4.
-Drive-through.
-Where a drive-through is present and the drive-through use is being enlarged, site landscaping and buffers shall meet the requirements of this ordinance. - 5.
+- 5. Drive-through.
+Where a drive-through is present and the drive-through use is being enlarged, site landscaping and buffers shall meet the requirements of this ordinance. - 6.
 Cumulative Impact.
 Full compliance is required where the cumulative percentage of improvements exceeds the percentages provided above, over a 10-year period.